 On December 7th, 2007 a video was made of Richard Walter Mills touring the park with Ranger Ron Anundson.
 Mr. Mills attended the Dickville School.
 Mr. Mills indicated the school site was on the south side of the old ferry road near the turn toward Badin.
 He recalled a spring that the children drank from.
 Mr. Mills also mentions a church on the north side of the ferry road.

 The pond was built by the CCC to supply water to the swimming pool.
 I believe the location for the pond was chosen in part because of the spring used by the school.
 Here is a photo of the students.

 Added - October 23rd, 2016

 Some reports indicate the Dickville School sat across the old Ferry Road from the junction with the road/path from Badin.
 It is important to remember that the road from Badin has evolved over time.
-There have been two branches of the road coming from Badin.
+There have been at least two branches of the road coming from Badin.

 During the early history of the area the road/path seems to have joined the Ferry road farther east (nearer the river) than it does today.
 I think this was the case until sometime prior to 1920.
 The eastern branch would have been the wagon road that Dr. Kron and others took from the Ferry Road on their travels north toward Badin.
 On the Miller Map of about 1909 there is only one path coming from the direction of Badin.
 Notice the way in which the road curves.

 A second path shows up on the 1920 rural delivery map.
 I believe this road was built with the increase in automobile traffic.
 The Rural Delivery Map of 1920 shows two paths branching off the Badin Road and heading south to the ferry road.
 We can see that the newer western most path is straighter, built for cars.
 A home site symbol shows up across from the western most junction with the Ferry Road.
 I believe this was later thought to be the school location.
 There is a symbol for a school location close to the junction of the old more eastern branch.